-- 1. If the medical student is withdrawing, he or she must supply the Dean of Students with a letter of resignation. - 2.
-If the medical student is being dismissed, the Dean of LMU-DCOM should inform the Dean of Students of the dismissal as soon as possible.
+- 2. If the medical student is being dismissed, the Dean of LMU-DCOM should inform the Dean of Students of the dismissal as soon as possible.
 The Dean of Students communicates with the medical student who is being dismissed that a check-out procedure is required. - As soon as the Office of Admissions and Student Services is formally notified of the medical student leaving school, it will produce a memorandum stating the change in the medical student's status to all LMU-DCOM offices and faculty.
-Before leaving campus, the medical student must undergo an exit interview with Admissions and Student Services Office. - 4.
-When the medical student completes all of these obligations, LMU-DCOM will then release medical student records upon the proper request.
-Dismissal and check-out forms are available in the LMU-DCOM Office of Admissions and Student Services.
+Before leaving campus, the medical student must undergo an exit interview with Admissions and Student Services Office.

+3 When the medical student completes all of these obligations, LMU-DCOM will then release medical student records upon the proper request.
+Dismissal and checkout forms are available in the LMU-DCOM Office of Admissions and Student Services.
+The student's transcript will note the date of the dismissal.